shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 The file which contains the hidden secret data is called the *Stego file*

-Mathematically speaking, if $Emb()$ is your embedding algorithm which helps you embed/hide data in a cover file, then
+In more formal terms, if $Emb()$ is your embedding algorithm which helps you embed/hide data in a cover file, then

 $$ stegoFile = Emb(secretData, coverFile, key)$$